wangtaotao0524/arcane/docs/docs/development/building.md

 3.  **Run the Docker Container:**

     See the [Quickstart](/docs/getting-started/quickstart) guide on how to run the docker container.

+## Summary

 This covers the essential steps for building and running Arcane from its source code, both as a standalone Node.js application and as a Docker image.